-Its great to be on VMware HCL for Host Side Caching software since some customers now might feel more comfortable with our software.
-But just to be clear, this statement of support from VMware, doesn’t change either the features of VirtuCache, or the support escalation path for customers.
+Its great to be on VMware’s HCL since some customers now might feel more comfortable with our software.
+But just to be clear, this listing in VMware HCL, doesn’t change either the features of VirtuCache, or the support escalation path for customers.
 We support all ESXi 5.x and 6.x versions in exactly the same way.

-I want to dispel the myth that being on VMware HCL means that the software is supported by VMware.
+I want to dispel the misunderstanding that being on VMware HCL means that the software is supported by VMware.
 This is not true.
 VirtuCache is supported by Virtunet only.
 It cannot be supported by VMware simply because they don’t have our source code.

 Also being on HCL doesn’t mean better interoperability with VMware.
 There is no interoperability testing that VMware does separately from what we have already done for VirtuCache.